Tried & Tested: EAST Miami, USA

-When it comes to the food, chef Nano Crespo serves up a range of Mediterranean-inspired dishes and, like Parador La Huella, there's a strong influence seafood theme.
+When it comes to the food, chef Nano Crespo serves up a range of Uruguayan-inspired dishes and, like Parador La Huella, there's a strong influence seafood theme.
 In keeping with EAST's Asian roots, you'll also find a sushi counter.
 But the biggest talking point here is the traditional wood-fired parrilla (grill), which is used to cook mighty fine meat and pizza.

 "The restaurant has a buzzy ambience that so many other hotel eateries seem to lack."

 I can highly recommend the chipirones - a flavour-packed starter of baby squid with punchy cherry tomatoes and salad leaves.
 Both this, and the Entrecôte ribeye steak (Uruguayan grass-fed) are gorgeously chargrilled and packed with flavour (my only criticism is the over-generous use of rock salt), served with a chimichurri sauce on the side.